Kirandeepv/gilded-rose/TypeScript/README.md

   1. UPDATE_QUALITY_BY: Represents the number by which quality increases or decreases for a particular item.
 This can be a positive or negative integer based on whether the quality increases or decreases with time respectively.
   2. UPDATE_SELLIN_DATE_BY: Represents the number by which the `sellIn` date changes.
 Set to (-1) since the day decreses
 - For each of the sub-types, the above values are updated per requirements
+- The logic for `updateQuality` method is moved to `DefaultItem.ts` which will now be a centralized place to compute the quality value

+### Folder structure

+- `models` folder contains the base type `DefaultIitem` and all the child types
+- `services` folder contains single service `service.ts`.
+This service is responsible for parsing data

+app
+models
+aged-brie.ts
+backstage.ts
+conjured.ts
+defaultItem.ts
+sulfuras.ts
+services
+gilded-rose.ts
+test
+gilded-rose.spec.ts
+golden-master-text-test.ts

+### Can be improved

+1. Didn't get sufficient time to verify all the scenarios, specially with huge dataset.
+2. Add more unit tests.
+Only a few are added currently to describe the thought process.
+Each file should have its own specs
+3. Service method can be DRYed up a bit